-13.6.3 Disabling the sending of logs to a remote server 13.6.4 Troubleshooting 13.7 Saving and restoring the SMC server configuration 13.7.1 Saving the server configuration from the web interface 13.7.2 Saving the server configuration from the command line interface 13.7.3 Restoring server configuration from the web interface 13.7.4 Restoring server configuration from the command line interface 13.7.5 Restoring server configuration from the initialization wizard 13.8 Generating a server diagnostics report 13.8.1 Downloading the report from the web interface 13.8.2 Downloading the report in command line 13.9.1 Updating the SMC server from the web interface 13.9.2 Updating the SMC server in command line 13.10 Disabling automatic synchronization of high availability clusters 13.11 Monitoring SMC with SNMP 13.11.1 Using the SNMP service 13.11.2 Using MBs 13.12 Customizing the certificate of the SMC server web interface 13.12.1 Customizing the certificate 13.12.2 Reinitializing the certificate 13.13 Resetting the internal certification authority of the SMC server 13.14 Using "Diffusion Restreinte" mode on SNS firewalls 13.14.1 Enabling the consistency check for the "Diffusion Restreinte" mode 13.14.2 Enabling Diffusion Restreinte mode on SMC and firewalls 13.14.3 Disabling Diffusion Restreinte mode on SMC and firewalls 13.15 Adding a disclaimer to the login page 13.16 Connecting to the command line interface via SSH keys 14.
-Setting up SMC server redundancy 14.1 Understanding synchronization between two nodes 14.2 Requirements and recommendations 14.3 Enabling SSH communication between nodes 14.4 Enabling redundancy 14.5 Configuring SNS firewalls for redundancy 176 14.6 Disabling and enabling redundancy again 14.6.1 Disabling synchronization 14.6.2 Editing connecting packages 14.6.3 Enabling synchronization again 14.7 Updating SMC 14.8 Managing SMC and SNS firewall backups 14.9 Using the SMC Active Update server when redundancy is enabled 15.
-Enabling and managing SMC's public API 15.1 Enabling the public API 15.2 Allowing administrators to create and revoke API keys 15.3 Editing the API key global policy 15.4 Creating API keys 15.5 Revoking API keys 15.6 Customizing the listening port of the public API 16.
-Further reading

-Appendix A. Details of smc-xxx commands Appendix B. Details of SMC_XXX environment variables Appendix C. Compatibility of SMC/SNS firewalls
+13.6.3 Disabling the sending of logs to a remote server 13.6.4 Troubleshooting 13.7 Saving and restoring the SMC server configuration 13.7.1 Saving the server configuration from the web interface 13.7.2 Saving the server configuration from the command line interface 13.7.3 Restoring server configuration from the web interface 13.7.4 Restoring server configuration from the command line interface 13.7.5 Restoring server configuration from the initialization wizard 13.8 Generating a server diagnostics report 13.8.1 Downloading the report from the web interface 13.9 Updating the SMC server 13.9.1 Updating the SMC server from the web interface 13.9.2 Updating the SMC server in command line 13.10 Disabling automatic synchronization of high availability clusters 13.11 Monitoring SMC with SNMP 13.11.1 Using the SNMP service 13.11.2 Using MBs 13.12 Customizing the certificate of the SMC server web interface 13.12.1 Customizing the certificate 13.12.2 Reinitializing the certificate 13.13 Resetting the internal certification authority of the SMC server 13.14 Using Diffusion Restreinte mode on SNS firewalls 13.14.1 Enabling the consistency check for the "Diffusion Restreinte" mode 13.14.2 Enabling Diffusion Restreinte mode on SMC and firewalls 13.14.3 Disabling Diffusion Restreinte mode on SMC and firewalls 13.15 Adding a disclaimer to the login page 172 13.16 Connecting to the command line interface via SSH keys 14.
+Enabling and managing SMC's public API 174 14.1 Enabling the public API 14.2 Allowing administrators to create and revoke API keys 14.2 Allowing administrators to create and revoke All Regs 14.3 Euting the All Key global policy 14.4 Creating API keys 14.5 Revoking API keys 14.6 Customizing the listening port of the public API ⊥r r 1 7 7 15.
+Further reading Annexe A. Details of smc-xxx commands 178 Annexe B. Details of SMC_XXX environment variables 180 Appendix C. Compatibility of SMC/SNS firewalls